deestbie/console-docs/docs/venom/manageliveevent.md

 4. In *Visibility*, select Private, Internal, or Public.
 6. After completing your selections, **Save**.
 The visibility of your live event be updated.
 Live events that are set to Internal or Private will be removed from any collections exposed in your applications.
 Embedded URL will present the live event as no longer available.

-### How do I enable or disable video sharing?<a id="enable-disable-video-sharing"></a>

-Based on your video distribution requirements, you can enable or disable the ability of a user to share a video on a social media site.
-The ability to offer videos to share is based on your specific video distribution requirements.

-**To enable/disable video sharing option:**

-1. Go to *Organization Name > Property > Collection*.
-2. Select a video or live stream.
-The *Video Details* or *Stream Details* page displays.
-3. Select the *Edit* tab.
-4. In *Allow Downloads*, select Yes or No.
-6. After completing your selection, **Save**.
-7. A list of sharable social networks will be visible in mobile device applications or websites where a video is embedded to allow downloading, and the Content Console *Video Details* page will indicate **Sharing Allowed** or **Sharing Not Allowed**.

 ### How do I add a language to a live event media profile?<a id="add-language-live-event"></a>

 The following topics illustrate how to add a language to a live event media profile: